rbereziuk/complete-intro-to-sqlite/lessons/04-intermediate-sql/B-other-types-of-joins.md

     B.Name, A.Title
 FROM
     Album A
-RIGHT OUTER JOIN
+RIGHT JOIN
     Artist B ON
-        A.ArtistId = B.ArtistId;
+        A.ArtistId = B.ArtistId
+WHERE A.ArtistId IS NULL;

 ```

-That OUTER part means _only_ take things that don't have anything in the Album table, so it will only give us artists with no albums in the albums table.
+The `WHERE A.ArtistId IS NULL` makes this an `RIGHT OUTER JOIN`.
+So _only_ take things that don't have anything in the Album table, so it will only give us artists with no albums in the albums table.

 ## NATURAL JOIN